inerttila/Django-Vue/README.md

 ## Installation with Docker

-Build and start on wsl only.
+Build and start:

-"Before running this, make sure the following path exists: /mnt/c/Local-Shop/.
-This is done to keep the db.sqlite3 safe."
+There is no need to clone the code , you can just get the docker-compose.yml into your machine and run the :

 ```bash
  docker-compose up